Siemens sells water technology business for $862 million

 The announcement comes a day before new Chief Executive Joe Kaeser presents the company's annual results.
 Investors have said they hope he will provide some clues as to his future strategy for the company.

-Under his predecessor Peter Loescher, the industrial conglomerate whose products range from gas turbines to fast trains and industrial automation software started shedding assets to cut costs and close a gap with more profitable rivals such as Switzerland's ABB and U.S.-based General Electric.
+Under his predecessor Peter Loescher, the industrial conglomerate whose products range from gas turbines to fast trains and industrial automation software started shedding assets to cut costs and close a gap with more profitable rivals such as Switzerland's ABB ABBN.VX and U.S.-based General Electric (GE.N).

 Siemens, Germany's second-biggest company by market value, said a year ago it would divest the water technology business because most of it operates in a highly fragmented market, serving municipal and industrial clients, and so has little in common with its global sales set-up.